lukasleitsch/LinkAce/docs/v1/general/about.md

 ---

 LinkAce is a bookmark manager like Shaarli and other similar tools.
-I built this tool to have something that fits my personal needs that other bookmark managers couldn't solve, even if most features are almost the same.
+I built this tool to have something that fits my personal needs which other bookmark managers couldn't solve, even if most features are almost the same.
 I used Shaarli for a while but I never really felt very comfortable with it.
 Maybe it was the inability to add another layer of taxonomy to saved links or the used template system which stopped me from customizing the app like I want.

 ## LinkAce features